 - 4.23.
 Subject to the timing of borrowing and the application of the Minimum Revenue Provision (MRP) policy, the future annual revenue cost of prudential borrowing can be significant (as much as 10% of the amount borrowed).
 The amount and timing of these costs is reflected in the revenue budgets where appropriate and in particular assumes additional borrowing for future years.
-Separate reports to Cabinet, elsewhere on this agenda, set out the detail of the Treasury Management Strategy and the Capital Strategy including the 2020-23+ programme and funding plans. - 4.24.
-Financial planning assumptions for future years take account of the latest monitoring position for 2019-20, as reported to Cabinet elsewhere on this agenda.
+Separate reports set out the detail of the Treasury Management Strategy and the Capital Strategy including the 2020-23+ programme and funding plans. - 4.24.
+Financial planning assumptions for future years take account of the latest monitoring position for 2019-20.
 Further details of the financial planning context are set out in the Medium Term Financial Strategy 2020-24. - 4.25.
 The Statement on the Robustness of Estimates 2020-24 (Appendix 4) sets out the Executive Director of Finance and Commercial Services' (Section 151 Officer) view on the robustness of the estimates made for the purposes of the calculation of the precept and therefore in agreeing the County Council's budget.
 The factors and budget assumptions used in developing the 2020-24 budget estimates are set out as part of that judgement.
-The level of reserves has been analysed in terms of risk and is reported to Cabinet as part of these budget papers.
+The level of reserves has been analysed in terms of risk and is reported as part of these budget papers.
 The recommended level of general balances is £19.623m for 2020-21 and the Medium Term Financial Strategy 2020-24 assumes that general balances will remain at or above this level.